Jain art: Jain art at Mathura under the Guptas

 Pataini temple was constructed during the reign of Gupta Empire in 5th century.
 A sandalwood sculpture of Mahāvīra was carved during his lifetime, according to tradition.
 Later the practice of making images of wood was abandoned, other materials being substituted.
 The bronze sculpture were famous during this period.
-Akota Bronzes represent a rare and important set of 68 Jain images, dating to between the 5th and 12th centuries AD, which were found in the vicinity of Akota near Baroda in the Indian state of Gujarat.
+Akota Bronzes represent a rare and important set of 68 Śvetāmbara Jain images, dating to between the 5th and 12th centuries AD, which were found in the vicinity of Akota near Baroda in the Indian state of Gujarat.
 Hoard includes two Jivantasvami images (representation of Mahavira who was still a prince), are widely mentioned examples of the early western Indian school of art.
 Vasantgarh hoard is a set of 240 bronze idols were discovered dating back to early medieval to medieval period.
 It is indicated by the idols that it is influenced by more styles like styles during reign of Harsha and maitraka of Valabhi.
 Idols of this hoard show images of tirthankar, sashandevatas (yaksha and yakshi) and Jain deities in Śvetāmbara iconography.
 These eyes and ornaments are frequently inlaid with silver and gold.